kubernetes-sigs/kubespray/docs/azure-csi.md

 # Azure Disk CSI Driver

 The Azure Disk CSI driver allows you to provision volumes for pods with a Kubernetes deployment over Azure Cloud.
-The CSI driver replaces to volume provioning done by the in-tree azure cloud provider which is deprecated.
+The CSI driver replaces to volume provisioning done by the in-tree azure cloud provider which is deprecated.

 This documentation is an updated version of the in-tree Azure cloud provider documentation (azure.md).